bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 Returns the file object that corresponds to the executable of the specified &lt;service&gt;.

+Example running the QnA on a Windows computer.

 {% qna %}
 Q: file of service "BESRootServer"
 A: "BESRootServer.exe" "99.99.5.878" "Server component of BigFix" "99.99.5.878" "HCL Technologies Limited"
 {% endqna %}

+Example running the QnA on a Linux computer.

 {% qna %}
 Q: file of service "BESClient